-- Whilst the vast majority of children do move smoothly from one school to the next, occasionally potential is not realised and in some cases it is not in the child's best interests to transfer to the Junior or Senior School. - Joining the Infant or Junior School does not guarantee preferential treatment for places for the Senior School - Children are selected for Infants, Juniors and Seniors on a set of assessment criteria which aim to show future potential. - Success in other elements of their personality or extra-curricular interests are not considered in the assessment - Siblings are not given preference and performance is based on each individual child alone. - If there are any concerns about the transition, parents will be advised towards the end of the Michaelmas term before the year the child is due to move to the next school. - The School will work with parents to advise and support finding a suitable alternative school. - Pupils' written reports will not indicate likelihood of progress to the next School.
+- Children are selected for Infants, Juniors and Seniors on a set of assessment criteria which aim to show future potential. - Success in other elements of their personality or extra-curricular interests are not considered in the assessment. - Siblings are not given preference and performance is based on each individual child alone. - Parents will be advised in the October, at the very latest, before the year the child is due to move to the next school, if there are concerns about transition. - The School will work with parents to advise and support finding a suitable alternative school. - Pupils' written reports will not indicate likelihood of progress to the next school.
 This is not the correct channel for such comments.
 Reports are by their nature positive, ambitious documents.